Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Parts of DeBary are prone to flooding during hurricanes and tropical storms.
-The air quality is below the national average.

 Recommended as a Retirement Spot?
 Yes